To Wong Foo, Thanks for Everything! Julie Newmar: Development

-Writer Douglas Carter Beane originally envisioned the script as a stage play, but changed his mind when he realized putting a car on stage might not work.
-Beane was inspired by an anti-gay propaganda film called The Gay Agenda.
-Of that film, Beane said, "There's a scene where they show drag queens going through a town, and the narrator is warning the viewers that these people will take over your town, and I thought, Well, that would be fun."
+Writer Douglas Carter Beane originally envisioned the script as a stage play but changed his mind when he realized putting a car on stage might not work.
+Beane was inspired by an anti-gay propaganda film titled The Gay Agenda.
+Of that film, Beane said, "There's a scene where they show drag queens going through a town, and the narrator is warning the viewers that these people will take over your town, and I thought, 'Well, that would be fun'."

 The script found its way to Mitch Kohn, then a development executive at Amblin Entertainment.
-Kohn passed the script along to his boss Steven Spielberg, who “loved it."
-Spielberg had his friend Robin Williams do a humorous cold reading of the script while on a plane, which “mesmerized” the director.
+Kohn passed the script along to his boss Steven Spielberg, who "loved it".
+Spielberg had his friend Robin Williams do a humorous cold reading of the script while on a plane, which "mesmerized" the director.
 Williams expressed interest in a possible role but did not want to distract from the three leads, so he opted for a small cameo appearance.

 When the script officially went into development at Amblin, multiple unnamed male directors passed on directing.
-British director Beeban Kidron happily accepted the job.
-Though advertising companies wanted to change the film’s title to the shorter “Ladies’ Night” or “She’s a Lady", Beane's script managed to keep the original title, which came from an autographed picture of Julie Newmar that Beane saw on the wall of a Times Square Chinese restaurant in the mid-1980s.
-Beane said Wong Foo is meant to be a metaphor for God, “because you have to thank God for everything.
+British director Beeban Kidron begged Spielberg to let her direct, and he accepted.
+Though advertising companies wanted to change the film's title to the shorter Ladies' Night or She's a Lady, Beane's script managed to keep the original title, which came from an autographed picture of Julie Newmar that Beane saw on the wall of a Times Square Chinese restaurant in the mid-1980s.
+Beane said Wong Foo is meant to be a metaphor for God, "because you have to thank God for everything.
 You have to be grateful for life.
-You just have to stop where you are and say thank you for everything.”
+You just have to stop where you are and say thank you for everything."
 A scene was filmed where the characters provide more context, but it was deleted.